hbons/SparkleShare/SparkleShare/Mac/README.md

 ## Building on Mac

-You can choose to build SparkleShare from source or download the SparkleShare bundle.
+You can choose to build SparkleShare from source or to download the SparkleShare bundle.

 ### Installing build requirements